grimme-lab/qc2-teaching/doc/prog-fortran.rst

 When writing functions like the above ones, we follow a specific scheme, all arguments are not modified (``intent(in)``) and we return a single variable.
 There are cases were we do not want to return a single value (in such a case we would return nothing) or do more complex operations in it.
-Functions of this kind are called subroutines:
+Procedures of this kind are called subroutines:

 .. literalinclude:: src/sum_sub.1.f90
    :language: fortran